Acumatica/Acuminator/docs/dev/DocumentationGuidelines/DiagnosticDescription.md

 -   Is optional
 -   Has the following title: _Example of Possible Code Fix_
 -   Shows how the issue shown in the code example of the issue can be fixed

+### Related Articles

+-   Is optional
+-   Has the following title: _Related Articles_
+-   Contains links to related articles on help.acumatica.com or other resources